MicrosoftDocs/PowerShell-Docs/reference/v3/Management/Convert-Path.md

 Required: True
 Position: 1
 Default value:
-Accept pipeline input: true (ByValue, ByPropertyName) Accept wildcard characters: False
+Accept pipeline input: True (ByValue, ByPropertyName) Accept wildcard characters: False
 ```

 ### -UseTransaction
 Includes the command in the active transaction.
 This parameter is valid only when a transaction is in progress.
 For more information, see Includes the command in the active transaction.
 This parameter is valid only when a transaction is in progress.
 For more information, see